PrestaShop/community-theme-16/README.md

 gulp create-folders  // Creates empty theme folders like pdf/, pdf/lang/, which are not included repository
                      // but should be in theme archive

-gulp build-css       // Runs shell process 'compass compile'.
+gulp compile-css     // Runs shell process 'compass compile'.
 Optional flag maybe passed: --force

 gulp remove-trash    // Removes files which we don't to include in the archive, like cache files